Community Schools Program

 Have you heard of the Community Schools or Court School program?
 These students need our support:

-Community Schools is an alternative education program for students who are expelled from the school or are on probation.
+Community Schools is an alternative education program for students expelled from the school or on probation.
 The Community Schools may also serve homeless students and students referred by their local school district with parent consent.

 There are four Community School locations in San Mateo County: North – SSF Boys and Girls Club; Gateway – Tower Road in San Mateo serving middle through high school; Central – Redwood City Boys and Girls Club; South – EPA Boys and Girls Club.

 Each school has a teacher, an aide, a group supervisor from the County Probation Dept. and Special Education services.
 There are about 20-30 students per class.
 The program utilizes best practices for alternative education that promote positive stunt engagement and investment in their education in a culture of caring and respect.
-Strong relationships and rapport with staff and peers leads to changes in student attitudes.
-Most of the students attend for 1-2 semesters and then return to their districts.
+Solid relationships and rapport with staff and peers lead to changes in student attitudes.
+Most students attend for 1-2 semesters and then return to their districts.

 How many of the 441 students who attended the Community Schools program in 2011-2012 were from your school district?